Atharvojha/anveshaka/README.md

 - **Student** — discover projects with transparent match scores, check a project's skill gaps, clear the paper-checkpoint before applying, and see your own commitment/reliability scores.
 - **Professor** — see your lab's supervision overview, browse ranked applicants, get suggested project teams, and post in your department's society.

-## What's in this repo

-- `index.html` — the full, self-contained web app (no build step, no dependencies — just open it in a browser)

 ## About